swape/js-book/chapter1/arrays.md

 console.log(myArr[3]) // this outputs 'four'
 ```

 Array indexes starts with 0.
-So if we want to get the first value we have to use index position 0 to get that value.
+So if we want to get the first value, we have to use index position 0 to get that value.

 ## IndexOf